 About the author

 Iris Moon is an assistant curator of European ceramics and glass in the European Sculpture and Decorative Arts Department at the Metropolitan Museum of Art, where she recently participated in the reinstallation of the British Galleries.
 She has taught at Pratt Institute and The Cooper Union and her research on European decorative arts and architecture has been supported by fellowships from the Metropolitan Museum of Art, the Clark Art Institute, and the Getty Research Institute.
-She is the author of Percier and Fontaine and the Struggle for Sovereignty in Revolutionary France (Routledge, 2016).
-Her new book, Luxury after the Terror, will be published by Penn State Press.
+Her new book, Luxury after the Terror, will be published in spring 2022 by Penn State Press.

 Victoria Yeoman, “Speaking Plates: Text, Performance, and Banqueting Trenchers in Early Modern Europe”, Renaissance Studies 31, no. 5 (2017): 755–779, at: doi10.1111/rest.12280.1

 The Genteel House-Keepers Pastime: Or, The Mode of Carving at the Table Represented in a Pack of Playing Cards … (London: Printed for J. Moxon, and sold at his shop at the Atlas in Warwick-Lane; and at the Three Bells in Ludgate-street, 1693), 4–5.2

 See Neil McKendrick, John Brewer, and J.H.
 Plumb, The Birth of a Consumer Society: The Commercialization of Eighteenth-Century England (Bloomington, IN: Indiana University Press, 1982), and many subsequent studies.3